 Excess vehicle values acquired from, or transferred to another party (i.e. transfers and pooled credits), and the identity of the parties themselves.

 Disclosure to the U.S. Environmental Protection Agency.
-Records in the Board's possession for the vehicles subject to the requirements of section 1962.4 shall be subject to disclosure to the federal Environmental Protection Agency, which protects trade secrets as provided in Section 114(c) of the Clean Air Act and amendments thereto (42 USC 7401 et seq.) and in federal regulations.
+Records in the Board's possession for the vehicles subject to the requirements of section 1962.4 shall be subject to disclosure to the federal Environmental Protection Agency, which protects trade secrets as provided in Section 114(c) of the Clean Air Act and amendments thereto (42 U.S.C.
+7401 et seq.) and in federal regulations.

 Definitions.
 The definitions in the 2026 ZEV and PHEV Test Procedures, those in CCR, title 13, section 1900, and the following definitions apply to this section:

+“Attestation” means a statement signed and dated by an individual, who is employed by a manufacturer and authorized to affirm the attested statement on behalf of the manufacturer, certifying under penalty of perjury under the laws of the State of California that the attested statement is true, accurate, and complete, unless otherwise noted.

 “Certification range value” means a BEV’s or PHEV’s calculated combined urban and highway all-electric range values, or a FCEV’s calculated combined urban and highway driving range, measured and calculated in accordance with Sections D. and E. of the 2026 ZEV and PHEV Test Procedure, and reported on the vehicle’s CARB-issued Executive Order.
 The certification range value shall be calculated as follows:

 “Financial assistance program” means a vehicle purchase incentive program where approved dealerships accept a point-of-sale incentive for used ZEVs and PHEVs for lower-income consumers.
 Qualifying programs in California include the Clean Cars 4 All Program established by Health and Safety Code Section 44124.5, the Financing Assistance for Lower-Income Consumers Project established pursuant to Health & Safety Code Section 44258.4, or successor State programs that meet this definition.